 The renovated Sagamore Pendry Baltimore building opened as a world-class boutique hotel where guests experience the unique essence through a crafted storyline and thoughtful design choices.The interior design of Patrick Sutton had a large influence on the overall project ethos, concept and guest experience.
-Ashton Design built on this ethos with design decisions regarding typography, scale, materials and overall impact.
+Ashton Design and Finndustry built on this ethos with design decisions regarding typography, scale, materials and overall impact.

-Ashton Design designed the exterior and interior signage, dimensional graphics and feature walls throughout the hotel, designing each piece to fit the team's collective aesthetic of “gritty luxury.”
+Finndustry and Ashton Design designed the exterior and interior signage, dimensional graphics and feature walls throughout the hotel, designing each piece to fit the team's collective aesthetic of “gritty luxury.”
 The signage elements are like jewels throughout the hotel, discoveries that add to the luxurious grit and meaning of the place.
 Front-of-house signs and feature graphic elements were made locally of solid brass, hot-rolled and cold-rolled steel.

 Guests are greeted by a large steel typographic installation of The Star-Spangled Banner.
 This backlit wall of letters set in Baskerville was laser-cut out of three 10-foot-tall, seven-gauge steel plates.
 The design required overlapping the letters just enough to create proper support and structural integrity while remaining readable.